redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 Often it's nice to experiment and call your API in a more "raw" form before you get too far down the path of implementation only to find out something is missing.
 Is there a typo in the API layer or the web layer?
 Let's find out by accessing just the API layer.

 When you started development with `yarn redwood dev` you actually started a second process running at the same time.
-Open a new browser tab and head to http://localhost:8911/graphql This is Prisma's [GraphQL Playground](https://github.com/prisma-labs/graphql-playground), a web-based GUI for GraphQL APIs:
+Open a new browser tab and head to http://localhost:8911/graphql This is Apollo Server's [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/), a web-based GUI for GraphQL APIs:

 <img src="https://user-images.githubusercontent.com/300/70950852-9b97af00-2016-11ea-9550-b6983ce664e2.png" />